Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.globalPublicDelegatedPrefixes.patch({ project: "project", publicDelegatedPrefix: "publicDelegatedPrefix",  });

 /*
-Retrieves the list of all VM Extension Policy resources available to the specified project.

-To prevent failure, it's recommended that you set the `returnPartialSuccess` parameter to `true`.
-*/
-await gapi.client.compute.globalVmExtensionPolicies.aggregatedList({ project: "project",  });

-/*
-Purge scoped resources (zonal policies) from a global VM extension policy, and then delete the global VM extension policy.
-Purge of the scoped resources is a pre-condition of the global VM extension policy deletion.
-The deletion of the global VM extension policy happens after the purge rollout is done, so it's not a part of the LRO.
-It's an automatic process that triggers in the backend.
-*/
-await gapi.client.compute.globalVmExtensionPolicies.delete({ globalVmExtensionPolicy: "globalVmExtensionPolicy", project: "project",  });

-/*
-Gets details of a global VM extension policy.
-*/
-await gapi.client.compute.globalVmExtensionPolicies.get({ globalVmExtensionPolicy: "globalVmExtensionPolicy", project: "project",  });

-/*
-Creates a new project level GlobalVmExtensionPolicy.
-*/
-await gapi.client.compute.globalVmExtensionPolicies.insert({ project: "project",  });

-/*
-Lists global VM extension policies.
-*/
-await gapi.client.compute.globalVmExtensionPolicies.list({ project: "project",  });

-/*
-Updates a global VM extension policy.
-*/
-await gapi.client.compute.globalVmExtensionPolicies.update({ globalVmExtensionPolicy: "globalVmExtensionPolicy", project: "project",  });

-/*
 Retrieves the list of all HealthCheck resources, regional and global, available to the specified project.